edjunma/memory-game/README.md

 # Memory-Game-v1
-Memory game made with JavaScript, HTML, and CSS
+Card-Matching memory game made with JavaScript, HTML, and CSS.
+Have fun!